 - This modular route takes longer but is less expensive, costing around £45,000, although you still need to cover the costs of the private flying lessons.

-Company training scheme for the MPL
+Company training scheme for the Multi-crew Pilot Licence (MPL)

 - Some airlines offer sponsored training through special schemes.
 For example British Airways’ Future Pilots Programme and Virgin Atlantic’s Future Flyers Programme.